List of 29 Characters in Chaucer’s Canterbury Tales

 Chaucer’s Host

 Harry Bailly is a host at Tabard Inn where all the pilgrims were gathered.
-He has an outspoken, peaceful personality and his relationships with characters are polite and civil.
-Chaucer depicts him as a lower-class commoner with a short temper but Chaucer himself likes him.
+He has outspoken, peaceful personality and his relationships with characters are polite and civil.
+Chaucer depicts him as a lower class commoner with short temper but Chaucer himself likes him.
 He is the only character among all the pilgrims who intervenes in a dispute whenever needed.
 He is the man who facilitates the flow of the tales.

 The Knight

 It is significant that Chaucer begins the account of the different pilgrims with the Knight in the General Prologue.
 The Knight is the most distinguished of the company.
-The portrait of the Knight is idealized.
+The portrait of the Knight is an idealized one.
 He loves truth, chivalry, liberality, honor and courtesy.
 He is also a devout man.
 The knight bravely fought in almost fifteen greatest wars on the lands of both Christian and heathen.
 Chaucer’s Knight is the personification of the ideals in which medieval man had a profound belief.
-However, he is also a figure of flesh and blood.
+At the same time, however, he is also a figure of flesh and blood.
 Chaucer’s Knight embodies the virtues and ethics, which the medieval concept of knighthood greatly demanded.

 The Squire